 Serotonin is a major neurotransmitter known as the “happiness molecule” for the important role it plays in maintaining a positive mood.

-Sugar and other processed carbs beckon when you’re feeling blue because they, too, give you a serotonin boost.
-(15)
+Sugar and other processed carbs are appealing when you’re feeling down because they give you a serotonin boost.

 But this lift is short-lived, lasting only an hour or two before your serotonin level crashes and you feel even worse.

 A smarter long-term strategy for increasing serotonin is to regularly eat healthy carbohydrates.

 Paradoxically, when carbs and protein are eaten together, the presence of protein blocks serotonin synthesis.